Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 ## **Step 2.
 Local run**

+Let's test the Oracle locally before deploying it to Super Protocol.

-Execute the following command in the directory `scripts`:
+Execute the following command in the directory `Blockchain/sp-oracle/script`:

 ```shell
 docker compose up blockchain oracle
 ```

-When you see the log `The iteration of oracle loop has been ended`, it means that Oracle performance has been successful and you can check results.
-To do that, move to the directory `smart-contact` in a new terminal window. **Note**: running containers should not be stopped.
-There will be `test-app-commands.txt` file with the commands that need to be executed in  `smart-contract` directory.
+When you see the log `The iteration of oracle loop has been ended`, it means that Oracle performance has been successful and you can check the results.

+Running containers should not be stopped.
+Open a new terminal window and go to the directory `smart-contact`.
+There will be a `test-app-commands.txt` file containing the commands that need to be executed in the `smart-contract` directory.

 For example: